bigfatbrowncat/beacon/README.md

 We recommend use `fetch --no-history chromium` instead of just `fetch chromium` to economize drive space.
 This command will clone the main root 'src' repo.

+Note: it might be easier to install essential x86 tooling only by running `sudo ./install-build-deps.sh --syms --no-arm --no-nacl --no-backwards-compatible --no-chromeos-fonts`

 Then go into `src`
 ```
 cd src